Character mistake: As Teddy is announcing the bad news, he calls Mark Watney 'Mark Watton'. (00:09:48)

 I think this is one of those borderline mistakes.
 Movies and TV shows often have a character over-simplify things, especially when involving science, for the audiences' sake and not for any of the characters.
 This type of mistake is similar to when characters start a conversation, but the show skips time by having characters arrive at a new location in the next scene without showing them traveling, but then the characters continue their conversation for the audiences' sake.

 Factual error: In the scene near the end where Mark is blasting off from Mars and before second stage engine cut-off, loose bolts are floating around the MAV cabin as if in zero G. With the engines still firing the acceleration would be pinning them to the deck.
 Even after SECO, it would take some time for the bolts (and probably a lot of Mars dust too) to jostle away from the floor and distribute evenly and randomly through the volume of the cabin.

 Continuity mistake: When Bruce Ng is video calling Teddy Sanderson and Mitch Henderson to explain the modifications Watney will need to make to the Ares 4 MAV, there is a point in which the model MAV behind Bruce contains only a chair, all other chairs and the control console having been removed.
-Then, as Bruce and Mitch explain to Teddy that since Martinez will be remote-piloting the MAV, Watney doesn't need the controls, there is a shot of Bruce pulling several chairs and the control console out of the model.
+Then, as Bruce and Mitch explain to Vincent that since Martinez will be remote-piloting the MAV, Watney doesn't need the controls, there is a shot of Bruce pulling several chairs and the control console out of the model.

 Factual error: When Teddy is announcing Mark Watney's "death," the American flag is on the wrong side of the podium.
 This would be quite a goof for a government agency, especially one as image-conscious as NASA.
 Even in subsequent press conference scenes, the American flag is consistently to the left of the speaker, when it should be to the right.